Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/docs/Proposals/_index.md

 tags:
 - Funded Cohort
 description: >
-  This section outlines the QADAO proposals funded by the Project Catalyst experiment in community innovation.
+  This section outlines the QADAO proposals funded or Challenges voted by the Project Catalyst experiment in community innovation.
 For further information on Project Catalyst please refer to the [Catalyst landing page](https://cardano.ideascale.com/) on the ideascale platform.
 ---
 Summary details are provided as follows : Fund, Proposal Name (Proposal Link), Fund Challenge (About Link), Status (Completed/In Progress), Resources (Vanessa, Stephen etc.) and Budget.